vishal-android-freak/React-Resources/all-about-redux.md

 # All About Redux

 **
-Well, it all started almost a year back when I ws
+Well, it all started almost a year back when I was first
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE3OTAwMDE0NF19
+eyJoaXN0b3J5IjpbLTExNjI3ODY1MV19
 -->